jdoleary/Spellmasons/docs/TasksCurrent.md

+## outstanding small bugs
 - if an arrow kills a unit and you don't move your curser and it had an attention marker it will still have an attention marker until you move your cursor
+    - this is just with arrow
-- repel gets an extra false line
+- forcePush gets an extra false line if pushing into water
 ## Brad Playtest
 He doesn’t think saving a loading is a good idea Overflow health is buggy?
 It said he had health but he died unexpectedly